-Terms: 1. randomization 5. placebo

-2. replication 6. block

-3. confounding 7. experimental unit

-4. blinding 8. treatment

-A. Each person included in the study be alonged to a group of other

-people in the study who had similar p

-similar lifestyles.

-B. A scientist prepares experimental ma aterial in groups of similar

-- units.
-Within each group, each expen

-to a treatment so that all possible pai irings of treatments and

-units are equally likely to occur.

-C. A flower-growing company tests 100 rose bushes, each in its own

-pot.
-Each pot (or each bush) is treate ed with one of two insect

-poisons, where the poison is chosen at random.

-D. A veterinarian (animal doctor) works

-compare the effectiveness of vitamin

-diet.
-Ten horse owners feed the hors

-with supplement B. And, ten use sup oplement C, which neither

-harms nor helps horses.

-E An experiment was done to see how

-to ozone, a pollutant that irritates lun

-children had more asthma symptoms fewer symptoms when ozone was low -

-on Sunday and low on Monday, so a · · · · · · · · · · · · · · · · · · ·

-children's response might be due to

-due to ozone.

-F. A political consultant tests three diffe erent TV adds for possible

-- use in the campaign.
-One add is test ed in Sab Francisco, another

-in Fresno, and another in Orange Co unty.
-An important feature

-is lacking in this experiment.

-G Ten cars (with their drivers) will be us -

-for mileage (miles per gallon).
-Techn

-so the driver will not know gasoline " A" or "B" is being used.

-н Ten cars (with their drivers) will be us

-for mileage (miles per gallon).
-Techn

-so the driver will not know gasoline " 'A" or "B" is being used.
+Terms: 1. randomization 5. placebo Tiernis.
+2. replication 6. block 3. confounding 7. experimental unit 4. blinding 8. treatment Α. Each person included in the study belonged to a group of other / ·· people in the study who had similar physical attributes and similar lifestyles. В A scientist prepares experimental material in groups of similar units.
+Within each group, each experimental unit is assigned to a treatment so that all possible pairings of treatments and units are equally likely to occur.
+C A flower-growing company tests 100 rose bushes, each in its own pot.
+Each pot (or each bush) is treated with one of two insect poisons, where the poison is chosen at random.
+D A veterinarian (animal doctor) works with 30 horse owners to compare the effectiveness of vitamin supplements in a horse's diet.
+Ten horse owners feed the horses supplement A. Ten feed with supplement B. And, ten use supplement C , which neither harms nor helps horses. namis not helps horses.
+E An experiment was done to see how children with asthma react to ozone, a pollutant that irritates lungs.
+During the study, the children had more asthma symptoms when ozone was high and fewer symptoms when ozone was low.
+But, ozone is often high on Sunday and low on Monday, so a reviewer wonders if the children's response might be due to the day of week rather than due to ozone.
+F A political consultant tests three different TV adds for possible use in the campaign.
+One add is tested in Sab Francisco, another in Fresno, and another in Orange County.
+An important feature is lacking in this experiment.
+G Ten cars (with their drivers) will be used to test two gasolines for mileage (miles per gallon).
+Technicians will fill the cars so so the driver will not know gasoline "A" or "B" is being used. н Ten cars (with their drivers) will be used to test two gasolines for mileage (miles per gallon).
+Technicians will fill the cars so so the driver will not know gasoline "A" or "B" is being used.

 2. A real estate developer is interested in the values of homes in California.
 In particular, he/she wants to know whether the median value of all homes in California is now more than \$200,000.
-To explore this question, 500 California homes are selected at random and their current values are determined.
+To explore this question, 500 in California homes are selected at random and their current values are determined.
 The median value of the 500 homes is \$212,800, which is more than \$200,000.